evelynfoy/shopping-list-compiler/README.md

 ## Existing Features

 - The application uses [Google Sheets]( https://en.wikipedia.org/wiki/Google_Sheets) to hold the data required.
-There is a single spreadsheet called recipes and each recipe has a sheet for its ingredients list where it holds the ingredient name and the quantity required.
+There is a single spreadsheet called recipes and each recipe has a sheet for its ingredients list where it holds the ingredient name, the quantity required and the unit.

 ![recipes](docs/images/recipes.PNG)

 - There is also a sheet for the stock and re-order levels for each ingredient.
+This also has a unit value which can differ from the recipe unit.

 ![recipes](docs/images/stock_levels.png)